Wreckage of long-lost WW II ship, sunken with its Native American skipper and half its crew, identified

 The Caladan submersible has no depth limitation, the company said.

-As the expedition ended, the project’s research vessel came to a stop, sounded its whistle, and a memorial wreath was placed on the ocean, the company said.
+As the expedition ended, the project’s research vessel came to a stop, sounded its whistle and a memorial wreath was placed on the ocean, the company said.

 Read more: